“What do I reply?”

 A simple way to implement a hierarchy of communication is to go about your life normally for a week or two, and see if you’re following the hierarchy – or breaking it.

 Business owners and managers – use the diagram I’ve provided above to set up your own Hierarchy of Communication SOP.
-And then check out my article on how business owners can set up remote working for their teams.
+And then check out my article on how business owners can set up remote working for their teams and essential apps for remote work.

 Everyone else – if you enjoyed this article, check out the Basic Social Skills Stack as well.